A new ecological method helps reducing pollution in the oceans

 Others "attack" from the ground

 While in the United States progress is made from the interior of the Sea to the disbelief of some scientists, in South America, countries such as Chile advance in the elimination of plastic bags.
-The country implemented a law that came into force this year and that for those who fail it will bring fines of up to 230 thousand Chilean pesos, about 350 dollars.
+The country implemented a law that came IGNORE INTO force this year and that for those who fail it will bring fines of up to 230 thousand Chilean pesos, about 350 dollars.

 The southern territory is located along the Pacific coast, so the initiative helps to avoid water pollution, figures that are worrisome for the Government.
 According to figures provided by the Ministry of Environment of Chile, the country uses 3,400 million bags a year, of which 97% ends up in landfills, landfills and the ocean.
 However, Antigua and Barbuda were the first to legislate on this issue, followed by Colombia, which in 2016 banned the circulation of smaller bags of 30x30 centimeters.